FarhanCreations/FarhanCreations/README.md

-#  Farhan Shah
+# 🏄‍♂️ Farhan Shah

-**`Full-Stack Developer`**
+**`Digital Craftsman`**

-I'm a full-stack developer from Pakistan 🇵🇰 building complete websites, small AI-powered chatbots, and automation tools — and using AI to work confidently across any language or stack.
+I'm a full-stack developer from Pakistan  building complete websites, small AI-powered chatbots, and automation tools and using AI to work confidently across any language or stack.

    <p align="left">
       <a href="https://github.com/farhancreations?tab=followers">